How it Works

 Laser hair removal is a cosmetic procedure that uses a powerful laser or ‘intense pulsed light’ (IPL) or in our case ‘Super IPL’ to reduce and remove unwanted hair.
 Hair removal is a booming industry, and it’s no surprise.
 Getting rid of unwanted hair has historically been difficult, time-consuming, and even painful.
 Now it can be done in an instant, and unlike shaving, clients can enjoy hair free skin for more than just a week!

 Super IPL works by producing a powerful pulsed laser light to create a heating effect in the hair follicle damaging it and preventing it from growing back again.
+IPL hair removal is not permanent and regular top up sessions will need to be undertaken to prevent regrowth.
 The laser light targets the hairs melanin, the natural pigment contained in the shaft of the hair itself.
 The procedure works best on darker hair and paler skinned people, however with a Super IPL machine you can treat darker skinned people safely.
 Super IPL is an inherently safe procedure and with the knowledge of the practitioners and the most up to date equipment we know you’ll be very happy with the results.

 What Makes Our Service Different?